Gasometer Schöneberg

 The Gasometer in Schöneberg rises almost 80 metres high into the sky above Berlin.
 But it is not only courageous and vertigo-free visitors who get their money's worth here.

-The Gasometer in Berlin went into operation in 1913 and has been a listed building since 1994.
-After its original use as a low-pressure gas container, it was used alternatively as an advertising space, event space and television studio.
-It became best known for Günther Jauch's political talk show on the German TV channel Ersten from 2011 to 2015.
+The Gasometer in Berlin opened in 1913 and has been a listed building since 1994.
+After its original use as a low-pressure gas tank, it was used as an advertising space, event venue and television studio.
+It became best known for the political talk show hosted by Günther Jauch on German TV programme Ersten from 2011 to 2015.

-Today, the area around the striking building of industrial culture is home to the EUREF Campus: a future location for companies from the fields of mobility, energy and sustainability.
-In addition to international companies, event venues and changing exhibitions can also be found on the extensive grounds and in the premises of the Gasometer.
-The interior of the listed building is scheduled for completion by 2024, with the grey, historic steel framework serving as a frame for the round new building.
+Today, the site around the striking building is home to the Industriekultur the EUREF-Campus: a Future location for companies in the fields of mobility, energy and Sustainability.
+In addition to international companies, there are also event venues and changing exhibitions on the extensive grounds and in the premises of the gasometer.
+The interior work on the listed building was completed in January 2024, with the grey, historic steel scaffolding serving as a frame for the round new building.

-In the lower part of the Gasometer, a conference area is planned; from a height of 16 metres, 28,000 square metres of office space will be created.
-Even higher up, there will be space for events and presentations.
-From the Sky Lounge with roof terrace, which will be at a height of around 66 metres, you can then enjoy the view over Berlin.
-The project is scheduled for completion by 2024.
+The lower part of the Gasometer houses a conference area, while the 28,000 square metres of the Gasometer also contain office space for Deutsche Bahn.
+Further up, there is space for events and presentations.
+From the Sky Lounge with roof terrace, located at a height of around 66 metres, you can enjoy the view over Berlin.

 Guided tours